We did it!

 Preeclampsia Foundation signs bipartisan letter asking House leaders to include funding for a key Centers for Disease Control and Prevention (CDC) program that helps identify emerging threats to mothe...

-Melbourne, FL – March 10, 2020 – The Preeclampsia Foundation has announced its support for the Black Maternal Health Caucus’s (BMHC) Momnibus, a set of nine individual bills critical...
+The Preeclampsia Foundation announced its support for the Black Maternal Health Caucus’s (BMHC) Momnibus, a set of nine individual bills critically important to solving our nation's maternal hea...

 This is a great day for preeclampsia and the beginning of the end of needless deaths.
 Late last night, President Trump signed into law the Preventing Maternal Deaths Act.
 We are very proud and incredi...